Collaborative Unlabeled Data Optimization: Collaborative Data Optimization Framework

 \subsection{Definition of Data Optimization}

-We first revisit current training acceleration techniques from a data-centric perspective, including knowledge distillation \citep{hinton2015distilling} and dataset distillation \citep{wang2018dataset}.
-Specifically, we decouple data into samples $D_X$ and targets $D_Y$ \footnote{A formal definition of $D_X$ and $D_Y$ is provided in \secref{sec:data_opt}.}, as summarized in \tabref{tab:summary}.
-Essentially, compared to the self-supervised learning methods, these approaches achieve higher efficiency by either optimizing targets $D_Y$ pre-trained models (as in knowledge distillation), or by optimizing both input data $D_X$ and targets $D_Y$ (as in dataset distillation).
-Notably, for dataset distillation, optimizing input data $D_X$ is computationally more expensive than optimizing targets $D_Y$ \cite{bohdal2020flexible}.
+We first revisit current training acceleration techniques, including knowledge distillation \citep{hinton2015distilling} and dataset distillation \citep{wang2018dataset}.
+Specifically, we decouple data into samples $D_X$ and targets $D_Y$.
+Essentially, compared to self-supervised learning methods, these approaches are more efficient.
+They achieve this by either optimizing the target $D_Y$ of pre-trained models (as in knowledge distillation) or by jointly optimizing both the input data $D_X$ and target $D_Y$ (as in dataset distillation).
+Notably, for dataset distillation, optimizing input data $D_X$ is computationally more expensive than optimizing targets $D_Y$ \citep{bohdal2020flexible}.
 Furthermore, recent studies \cite{shang2025gift,qin2024label} have indicated that solely optimizing $D_Y$ not only reduces computational overhead but also achieves significant performance gains.
 These findings have demonstrated that \textit{optimizing $D_Y$ is both necessary and efficient.} We refer to this process as \textbf{\emph{data optimization}}.

 Formally, consider a large-scale unlabeled dataset $D = D_X = \{\xx_i\}_{i=1}^N$, where $\xx_i \in \R^m$ and $N=|D|$, \emph{data optimization} aims to assign targets $D_Y=\{\yy_i\}_{i=1}^{N}$ to construct an optimally labeled dataset $D^\prime = \{ (\xx_i, \yy_i)\}_{i=1}^{N}$ such that models trained on $D^\prime $ can achieve \textbf{\textit{higher}} performance of those trained on $D$ with \textbf{\textit{significantly less training costs}}.
 This objective is expressed as